tybottorff/bottorffdocs/notes/literature_notes.md

  - in mouse model of systemic lupus erythematosus, kidney infiltrating T cells have been shown to be functionally, metabolically, transcriptionally exhausted but this doesn't prevent autoimmunity, likely not all cells are exhausted and/or it's partial exhaustion
  - **high IR expression on T cells correlates with reduced autoimmune symptoms and responsiveness to anti-CD3 in T1D**
  - effector CD4s considered drivers of T1D, growing appreciation for CD8s and for stem-like population in pancreatic LN that renews effector pool
+ - IRs TIM3/CTLA4 lowly expressed on intra-islet CD8s, unlike canonical exhausted T cells
+ - identify memory precursor population (identified by others) that likely propagates disease (stem-like pool of cells that gives rise to effector cells?)
+ - **see more TOX<sup>+</sup> CD8s as disease progresses, and with more TOX<sup>+</sup> CD8s also see more IRs (PD1, TIGIT, LAG3), so over time subpopulations of intra-islet CD8s may be differentiating towards exhaustion**
+ - **canonical exhaustion vs. restrained: similarities (EOMES, TOX, CD39, PD1, impaired metabolism, altered epigenome/transcriptome) and differences (primary IRs LAG3/TIGIT in restrained cells, primary IRs CTLA4/TIM3 and secondary IRs LAG3/TIGIT in canonical exhaustion)**
+ - hypoxia may contribute to immune dysfunction in islet (beta cells induce localized hypoxia due to high oxygen consumption demands to produce insulin)
+ - LAG3 expression may limit epitope spreading, avidity maturation, disease progression in islet-reactive CD8s (LAG3 KO in CD8s leads to enhanced recognition of secondary islet antigens, clonal expansion, more unique TCR clones)
 # Autoreactive napsin A-specific T cells are enriched in lung tumors and inflammatory lung lesions during immune checkpoint blockade
 ## Summary
  - DITAS: discovery of tumor-associated self-antigens to find peptides that induce both antitumor and irAE responses, analyze shared antigens between NSCLC and lung tissue, determine which HLA peptides bind to, predicting CD8<sup>+</sup> T cell epitopes of peptides